 In-Kind Re-Registrations.
-A shareholder who has previously paid a sales charge, withdraws funds via a tax-reportable transaction from one John Hancock fund account and reregisters those assets directly to another John Hancock fund account, without the assets ever leaving the John Hancock Fund Complex, may do so without paying a sales charge.
+A shareholder who has previously paid a sales charge, withdraws funds via a tax-reportable transaction from one John Hancock fund account, without the assets ever leaving the John Hancock Fund Complex, may do so without paying a sales charge.
 The beneficial owner must remain the same, i.e., in-kind.